CSE 599 · Academic Case Study

 • Forward diffusion, denoising, and loss components were easier to isolate for debugging.

-• Reproducing MedSegDiff-V2 for multiclass failed despite reasonable binary performance.
+• Reproducing MedSegDiff-V2 for multiclass segmentation failed despite reasonable binary performance.

 • Timestep embeddings with FNO blocks caused shape mismatches and conditioning issues.